HomeHome ImprovementHome Maintenance GuidesHow to Remove a Built-in Dishwasher

 Frequently Asked Questions

-How Do You Install A Dishwasher?
+Q: How Do You Remove A Dishwasher?

-How Long Should a Dishwasher Last
+Q: How Long Should a Dishwasher Last?

-Dishwashers are relatively long-lived appliances, with many units hitting the 10-year mark in good working order.
+A: Dishwashers are relatively long-lived appliances, with many units hitting the 10-year mark in good working order.
 As a general rule, you can expect a dishwasher to work correctly for at least seven years before it needs to be replaced.

-Is it Worth it to Repair a Dishwasher?
+Q: Is it Worth it to Repair a Dishwasher?

 Removing your built-in dishwasher and replacing it with a new built-in model makes more sense.

-How Do You Remove an Old Dishwasher?
+Q: How Do You Remove an Old Dishwasher?

-While the process is discussed in more depth above, the basic steps on how to take out a dishwasher are as follows:
+A: While the process is discussed in more depth above, the basic steps on how to take out a dishwasher are as follows:

-• Shut off the water and power
+- Shut off the water and electrical power to the dishwasher

-• Remove the water supply line
+- Remove the water supply line.

-• Remove the drain line
+- Remove the drain line.

-• Pull the dishwasher out
+- Pull the dishwasher out.

-As soon as these steps are finished, you should be able to fully remove your old dishwasher, dispose of it and replace it with a new one.
+As soon as these steps are finished, you should be able to fully remove your old dishwasher, dispose of it, and replace it with a new one.

-Should I Buy A Built-in Dishwasher or a Portable Dishwasher?
+Q: Should I Buy A Built-in Dishwasher or a Portable Dishwasher?

-Once you remove your old dishwasher, it’s time to start thinking about what you should replace it with.
 Although another built-in model is undoubtedly an option, many people replace their old dishwashers with freestanding models that can be moved more quickly and don’t require permanent water or electrical hookups.

 Conclusion

 Some homeowners choose to replace working dishwashers to give their kitchens a more updated appearance or to match other newer appliances they now own.
-Even if an older unit is still working ok, its appearance may date your kitchen and make it feel less modern.

 Many kitchen renovations include updating cabinets, countertops, and all new appliances.
 When this is the case, most homeowners have no trouble removing the refrigerator or stove but are unsure how to remove or install a new dishwasher.